MontiCore/EmbeddedMontiArc/notes.md

 - [ ] Change tool to be independent of user Namespace, currently only works for David.Blum

-- [ ] Add pre-commit hook to check for file siz -> if yes split?
+- [x] Add pre-commit hook to check for file siz -> if yes split?
 Add pull-hook to rebuild those large files

-- [ ] Make sure user push protection is set to false
+- [x] Make sure user push protection is set to false -> Has to be done manually, no API access

 - [x] Enable /disable Push protection in Repo

-- [ ] Push in multiple steps, so that 2GB limit is not hit
+- [x] Push in multiple steps, so that 2GB limit is not hit

+- [ ] Implement multiple branches in monorepo